Rafael Pérez (baseball)

 Rafael Jerome Pérez (born May 15, 1982) is a Dominican former left-handed professional baseball relief pitcher.
-He was signed by the Cleveland Indians as an undrafted free agent in January 2002 and played with them through 2012.
+He played in Major League Baseball (MLB) for the Cleveland Indians from 2006 to 2012, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons in 2015.
+He was signed by the Indians as an undrafted free agent in 2002 and played with them through 2012.
 He lives in Freeport, New York, on Long Island.